The Startup's Guide to Budget Design

 Then again, 99Designs is not the only option in that range.
 For example, BrandCrowd lets you buy pre-made logos that are generally of a much higher quality than what 99Designs can offer.

 Note: speaking of 99Designs and cheap logos, watch out for designers who use stock artwork and pass it as their own.
-Here’s a great example straight from the Hacker News comment thread for this very article.
+You can use reverse image search engines such as TinEye to make sure the design you’re receiving is truly unique.

 This is the tricky gray area.
 Should you still use crowdsourcing services, or make the jump to hiring a freelancer?